Joadevy/swiperify/README.md

   - [Author](#author)

 ## Overview
-swiperify is an app that allows you to find your next favorite song to add to your playlist.
+Swiperify is an app that allows you to find your next favorite song to add to your playlist.
 The name swiperify was born because it's a mix of Spotify and Tinder where users swipe right to add a song to their playlist, swipe left to skip, and discover another one.
 Users also can create new playlists & populate them with new music.
 Speaking of tech, It's Astro-based combined with React for client-side interactivity.

 ### Features